Victor Mogens: World War II

 Fedrelandslaget was disestablished in 1940, when Nazi Germany invaded Norway on 9 April 1940 as a part of World War II.
 The Nazi Vidkun Quisling performed a coup d'état, but Mogens tried to have Quisling removed, as he was still hoping that Fedrelandslaget and not Quisling's party Nasjonal Samling would be the main cooperator with the German occupants.
 On 26 April 1940, the Bremen-based broadcaster of Norwegian-language propagandistic news, Edvard Sylou-Creutz, lamented the absence of Mogens as a commentator, stating that if Mogens had continued, the Norwegian people might have been more friendly towards Germany.

 Mogens did return to the Norwegian Broadcasting Corporation.
 He was asked by the Reichskommissariat Norwegens Hauptabteilung Volksaufklärung to become a commentator, radio lecturer or editor of the broadcast programming magazine Hallo-Hallo!.
 He declined all these offers, but held his first speech on 11 June 1940, one day after Norway's capitulation.
 In it, he criticized Quisling as well as the pre-war, now-exiled Labour government.
 Two weeks later he hailed the downfall of the parliamentarian system.

 He was favored by many Germans; according to historian Hans Fredrik Dahl he was "the Germans' alternative to Quisling".
 He was later discussed as a government minister, but disappeared from the spotlight in the autumn of 1940.
 The reason was that the Norwegians who were counterparts to German occupants in governmental negotiations (riksrådsforhandlingene), could not stomach Mogens and his views conveyed on 11 June.

-From 1942 he lived in a cabin in Vågå, and in 1943 he wrote the self-apologetic book Tyskerne, Quisling og vi andre which was published after the war in 1945.
+From 1942 he lived in a cabin in Vågå Municipality, and in 1943 he wrote the self-apologetic book Tyskerne, Quisling og vi andre which was published after the war in 1945.
 He was not sentenced for treason during the legal purge in Norway after World War II.
 The main reason was his outspoken antipathies towards Nasjonal Samling.